ojitha/ojitha.github.io/_posts/2025-05-28-ADFS_SSO4Kibana.md

 ---
 layout: post
-title: SSO with Nginx, ADFS, and Elasticsearch PKI in Docker
+title: Nginx SSO for Elasticsearch to use ADFS
 date: 2023-11-24
 categories: [ELK]
 mermaid: true